 Can cats and birds live together?
 Generally speaking, it’s not recommended – at least not without a lot of TLC.

 Cats are naturally solitary animals that like their space.
 They’ll typically do best if they have their own room or at least a designated space in the home where they can roam.
 This isn’t to say that cats can’t get along with other animals, but it’s important to keep in mind that they may not be as social as some birds and might not enjoy being around other pets.
+However, when it comes to livestock, cats may not only tolerate their presence but can also help keep pests in check on the farm.

 Birds, on the other hand, are social creatures that need companionship.
 If you have a bird, you’ll want to make sure you provide plenty of toys and perches for it so that it can spend time with other birds in its environment.
 Additionally, bird owners should beware of accidental bird strikes caused by cats.
 Cats instinctively chase after birds and may inadvertently swat at them with their paws.
 If your cat is aggressive towards birds or if there have been any accidents involving your cat and birds in the past, you might want to consider re-homing your cat or getting a different pet altogether.